"Josiah," Nathan said, sitting beside the preacher at the fire. "Get some rest. Sam's watching."

 "Did you break your arm?"
 Nathan demanded.

 "Dislocated, I think.
-Hurts.
+Hurts like the devil.
 Can't get the rope over my arms.
 Can't handle the rope pullin' on it."

 Nathan frowned.
 "You hurt your head.
 Can you see all right?"

 Ezra laughed wryly.
 "Couldn't tell you.
 I just know that your damn lantern's 'bout to be put out permanently if you don't get it outta here."

 Josiah reluctantly pulled up the lantern and looked over to Nathan.
 "How are we going to get him out of there?"
 The preacher asked.